Open letter to U.S. states: Don’t appeal the T-Mobile and Sprint merger

 That’s not to say this merger will be without any negative consequences, but the standard for approval isn’t and shouldn’t be perfection — the net gain is really what matters.
 As a current T-Mobile customer — notably not a shareholder or someone with any other financial interest in the deal — that’s what I’ll be looking for.

 My hands-on testing strongly suggests I’ll get Sprint network-backed 5G data speeds 2-3 times higher than I was likely to get from T-Mobile anytime soon.
 It will certainly mean better coverage where I live and travel.
-Plus, I’m now guaranteed a monthly bill at the same or lower prices I’ve been paying, rather than facing the uncertainty of higher prices as we kick off the 5G era.
+Plus, I’m now guaranteed a monthly bill at the same prices I’ve been paying — or lower — rather than facing the uncertainty of higher prices as we kick off the 5G era.

 The state attorneys general deserve plenty of praise for standing up for consumers’ interests on such an important issue.
 But now it’s time for them to stand down rather than appealing the verdict, which will only delay the merger process — and the tangible gains already won for consumers — with little long-term benefit.